fastaistack/OpenPAI/doc/userguide.md

 Click the "Clieck to Add MCP Service" button to display all currently available MCP servers and add them to the chat.
 Click the "Check" button to view the tools, resources, and prompt list of the MCP server.
 ![](../doc/images/v1.0/user/mcp_select_en.png)

 After completing the selection, engage in conversation.
 The model will selectively invoke tools based on the tool information and return the answers.
+A maximum of three MCP tools/resources/prompts can be invoked in a single conversation.
+Multiple tools/resources/prompts can be invoked simultaneously in one call.
 ![](../doc/images/v1.0/user/mcp_use_en.png)

+During the conversation, the input parameters, output results, and invocation status of the tools/resources/prompts will be displayed.
 ![](../doc/images/v1.0/user/mcp_use_en_2.png)